BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Solid State Synthesis and Sn Flux Growth

 \section{Solid State Synthesis and Sn Flux Growth}

-The synthesis of the doped BCP powders was carried out using elemental reactants in a stoichiometric 1:2:2 ratio (A:M:Pn).
-Ba (99.9\%, Alfa Aesar), Cd (99.95\%, Alfa Aesar), and red phosphorus (98.90\%, Alfa Aesar) were used for the reactions.
-The mixtures were placed in carbonized 9mm ID silica ampoules inside an argon filled glovebox.
-The ampoules were evacuated and sealed with a hydrogen-oxygen torch, then heated in a muffle furnace to over 800°C for 8--10 hours.
-After annealing at this temperature for 48 hours, the furnace was turned off to allow the samples to cool.
+The synthesis of the BCP powders was carried out using elemental reactants in a stoichiometric 1:2:2 ratio (Ba:Cd:P).
+Dendritic Ba (99.9\%, Alfa Aesar), Cd powder (99.5\%, Sigma Aldrich) or cadmium shots (99.95\%, Alfa Aesar), and red phosphorus powder (98.90\%, Alfa Aesar) were used for the reactions.
+Crystals were synthesized in different batches using elements from different vendors over the course of this study.
+The mixtures were placed in carbonized $9/11\ \mathrm{mm}$ ID/OD silica ampoules inside an argon-filled glovebox.
+The ampoules were evacuated and sealed with a hydrogen-oxygen torch, then heated in a muffle furnace to over $800\mathrm{^{\circ}C}$ for $8-10\ \mathrm{hours}$.
+After annealing at this temperature for $48\ \mathrm{hours}$, the furnace was turned off to allow the samples to cool.
 The ampoules were then opened under ambient conditions, and the products were ground using agate mortars.
-To improve phase purity, the ground powders were reannealed at a similar temperature for another 48 hours in evacuated carbonized silica ampoules.
+To improve phase purity, the ground powders were reannealed at a similar temperature for another $48\ \mathrm{hours}$ in evacuated carbonized silica ampoules.
 The final products were used for further analysis.